-On the hunt for some true relaxation in the capital?
-From the best massages and facials to the most innovative new spa treatments to try now, book yourself in for some me-time.
+Need to escape the heat and find some true relaxation in the capital?
+From the best massages and facials to the most innovative new spa treatments to try now, book yourself in for some me-time at one of the best day spas in London.

 The Best Day Spas in London 2018